Aims and scope

 a text file and a figure file.

-- Note that the allowable text formats are Word or
+- Note that the allowable text format is Word.

 numerous mathematical equations.